ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 Atmospheric turbulence is characterized by a wide range of scales, ranging from the order of millimetres to several thousands of kilometres.
-Understanding the underlying interactions behind the energetics are essential to improve general circulation models (GCM) while also recognizing the limits of predictability [see @lorenz_predictability_1969; @vallis_atmospheric_2017 pp. 433--447].
+Understanding the underlying interactions behind the energetics is essential to improve general circulation models (GCM) while also recognizing the limits of predictability [see @lorenz_predictability_1969; @vallis_atmospheric_2017 pp. 433--447].
 As a general rule of thumb, as our capabilities of modelling of the small scales